 Example Code (Using .NET 8)

-- Distributed Queue
+- Implementing FIFO Patterns with Distributed Queue

 A FIFO (First-In, First-Out) queue is used for handling event-driven operations and task scheduling efficiently.